-Where: Glenlochar fort and camps at NX73516452 beside the river Dee, upstream from Kirkcudbright, and near the hillfort of Carse Moat, on the grounds that RC lists Lucotion between Uxela (near Caerlaverock) and Corda (Kirkcudbright).
+Where: Glenlochar fort and camps at NX73516452 beside the river Dee, upstream from Kirkcudbright, and near the hillfort of Carse Moat, on the grounds that the Cosmography lists Lucotion between Uxela (near Caerlaverock) and Corda (Kirkcudbright).

 Name Origin: PIE *leuk- ‘light, bright’ seems to have been applied to places with a wide lookout, especially over estuaries with lots of sand, including Λουκοπιβια, nearby at Wigtown.
 Modern flood risk maps show that Glenlochar is on a slight ridge of dry land, with a large expanse of flat farmland to the south-west, which might have been semi-permanently flooded in Roman times.
 However, it now seems better to follow Delamarre (2018) in thinking that *luco- meant ‘lynx’.
 All the Germanic languages have words for wild cats, derived from *luhsaz and presumed to be named from the brightness of cats' eyes, but modern English has replaced the native word with lynx from Latin, taken from Greek λυγχ.
 Celtic languages have shifted their related words to a meaning of ‘mouse’ (Welsh llygod, Irish luch).
 The -otion part resembles Greek ωτιον and the lynx is famous for the tufts on its ears.